 On April 10, 1963, Oswald shot and missed a target he’d been stalking for weeks: The conservative and anti-communist former U.S. Army General Edwin Walker.
 The failed shot was fired from the same Mannlicher-Carcano rifle Oswald would use to kill JFK just seven months later.

-2. Kennedy Wasn't The Only Person Oswald Shot That Day
+2. Kennedy Wasn't the Only Person Oswald Shot That Day

 Texas Governor John Connally was seated in the passenger seat directly in front of Kennedy when the president was fatally shot.
 Connally survived wounds to his chest, lungs, back and thigh.
 Another survivor was bystander James Tague, a local car salesman whose cheek was struck after a shot meant for Kennedy hit the curb and sent debris flying.